 To earn CEH credit for teaching, complete the Volunteer/Teaching Approval Form and submit to the agency for approval within 180 days of the last class period.
 The form needs to be signed by a supervisor or official of the agency, college or university to qualify for credit.
 Credit can be earned for the presentation time (1 hour of CEH for 50 minutes of instruction) and 2 hours of preparation and research time for every hour of presentation time if the licensee hasn’t requested preparation time for the course in the past or has made substantial changes to the course.

-Licensees must have an actively licensed landscape construction professional with at least five years of experience to qualify for teaching/presenting credit.
+Licensees must be actively licensed landscape construction professional and have been licensed for at least five (5) years to qualify for teaching/presenting credit.
 Licensees must also prepare an outline of the course in advance of the course and preserve the outline, present for at least 50 minutes and keep a record of attendance.